virtuozzo/cloudscripting-docs/docs/reference/actions.md

     To process any container operation except [ExecuteShellCommands](#executeshellcommands), Cloud Scripting executor will use a default system user with restricted permissions.

 ### ExecuteShellCommands
 Execute several SSH commands.
-Available for all *nodeTypes*.
+Available for all nodes.

 **Definition**